Honors English Language Arts

 I will begin accepting applications on Feb.
 1, 2021.

-As of March 9, 2021, this class is full.
+This class is full.
 If you would like to be placed on the class waitlist, you are still welcome to submit an application.

 Course Description: English Language Arts is a highly interactive class that will push students to become critical readers, confident writers, and nuanced thinkers.
 It will be rigorous and demanding, but still fun.
 Learning is serious business, but that doesn't mean we always have to be serious while doing it!